Newborn baby checks

-A bit later, after you've had that first cuddle, your midwife will also record your baby's length, weight and head circumference, and take his or her temperature.
+A bit later, after you've had that first cuddle, your midwife will also record your baby's length, weight and head circumference, take his or her temperature and do a quick head-to toe check to make sure there is nothing immediate that needs attention.
+Anything that is picked up will be discussed with you and a paediatrician may be called to perform another check.

 Heel prick test

-Around five to eight days after the birth, your midwife will take a tiny sample of blood from your baby's heel.
-(This is usually quite unpopular with both babies and new parents, but don't worry – it doesn't hurt for long, and a nice feed afterward helps to calm any crying.)
+Around five to eight days after the birth, your midwife will offer to take a tiny sample of blood from your baby's heel.
+(This is usually quite unpopular with both babies and new parents, but don't worry – it doesn't hurt for long, and a nice feed afterwards helps to calm any crying.)
 The sample will be tested for a number of rare disorders, including PKU (phenylketonuria) and cystic fibrosis.
+These are very rare conditions but are best identified earlier on in life.

 Once you're home and settled in with your new baby, you'll probably get a call from your health visitor.
-Health visitors are specially-qualified nurses who can help with any issues you might be having as a family.
+Health visitors are specially-qualified nurses or midwives to help with any issues you might be having as a family.
 They are there to help look after everyone's well-being, so do talk to them about how you're feeling as well.
+From birth until your baby is five years old.

 Within the first three months, you should be offered a newborn hearing test.
+This is usually offered to you at the hospital before you are discharged.
 This uses a small earpiece to transmit gentle sounds into your baby's ear and measure the inner ear's response, to make sure your baby's hearing is clear.

 Postnatal check up